-Select action for pending request 1.
-This will query for available resources managed by the host dispatch center or neighboring centers that are able to fill the selected request.
-Have students highlight their FFT1 request in the "Select Pending Request(s)" box and click "Query". • The resources displayed under the "Available" tab indicate resources that have been statused as available (Local, GACC, or National), and can fill the request.
-Explain the "Reserved," "Mob Enroute," "At Incident," "Demob Enroute," "Contracts/Agreements", "VIPR" and "Other Resources" (neighbors) tabs and when to use. resources managed by the host dispatch center or neighboring centers that are able to fill the selected request.
-Have students highlight their FFT1 request in the "Select Pending Request(s)" box and click "Query".
-The resources displayed under the "Available" tab indicate resources that have been statused as available (Local, GACC, or National), and can fill the request.
-Explain the "Reserved," "Mob Enroute," "At Incident," "Demob Enroute," "Contracts/Agreements", "VIPR" and "Other and introduce ETD/ETA travel.
+- B. Select action for pending request - 1.
+This will query for available resources managed by the host dispatch center or neighboring centers that are able to fill the selected request. - 2.
+Have students highlight their FFT1 request in the "Select Pending Request(s)" box and click "Query". - The resources displayed under the "Available" tab indicate resources that have been statused as available (Local, GACC, or National), and can fill the request. - Explain the "Reserved," "Mob Enroute," "At Incident," "Demob Enroute," "Contracts/Agreements", "VIPR" and "Other Resources" (neighbors) tabs and when to use.

+Purpose: Apply what was learned to fill a resource order and introduce ETD/ETA travel.